kevinmildau/msFeaST/dashboard_data_schema.md

 JSON input data structure for dashboard:

+The dashboard json structure consists of a nested infromative key chain.
+The first layer contains the following keys:

+- nodes
+- groupStats
+- edges
+- univMeasureKeys
+- groupMeasureKeys
+- contrastKeys

+The last thee keys contain the respective unique keys for univariate measures, group measures, and contrasts as arrays strings.
+Edges contains edges connecting nodes via node identifiers.
+Nodes and groupStats contain node and group informaiton.
+Group stats immediately nests into contrasts keys, each populated by measure keys, each with a corresponding measure value.
+Nodes contains top level node informaiton such as coordinates, and a data key which nests into contrast keys, containing measure keys, containing each measure value and measure NodeSize keys, each with corresponding values.
+For an abstracted complete example see below:

 ```json
 {
 	// groupKeys provides a quick reference for the number of groups and their keys